Early Intervention Pediatric Occupational Therapist - UCP of Western Massachusetts - North Adams

 Position Highlights:

-As a licensed Occupational Therapist with UCP’s Early Intervention team, you’ll play a vital role in supporting the development of infants and toddlers (birth to age 3) through home- and community-based services all within the framework of Massachusetts DPH Early Intervention standards.
+As a licensed Occupational Therapist with UCP’s Early Intervention team, you’ll play a vital role in supporting the development of infants and toddlers (birth to age 3) through home- and community-based services.
 You’ll assess and treat children with delays in fine motor, sensory, perceptual, and self-care skills, while collaborating with families and a multidisciplinary team to create individualized service plans.
-Your work will include supervision of COTAs.
+Your work will include feeding therapy, equipment adaptation, and supervision of COTAs, all within the framework of Massachusetts DPH Early Intervention standards.
 This position offers the opportunity to make a lasting impact on young lives while working with flexibility, autonomy, and a supportive team environment.

 Requirements: